zacmaes/coding-progress-readme/README.md

 ## April 25, 2021 - 9:30am -
   - started with daily coding problem emailed. (took about 40 minutes)
   - read a little bit about let and const and var... kindof confusing
+  - cubic-bezier function in css... need to learn more about this

 ## April 24, 2021 - 8:00am - 1:30pm
   - solved a fizzbuzz problem in the console